-Our named executive officers are party to severance agreements, the terms of which were established in 2014, and subsequently amended in 2016, in each case after consultation with our compensation consultant and review of peer group data.
-Under the terms of the change in control severance agreements, if a named executive officer's employment is terminated by us without "cause" or other than due to death or disability or he or she resigns for "good reason," in either case, in connection with or within 18 months following the effective date of a change in control of the Company ("CIC Termination"), subject to his or her timely execution (and non-revocation) of a release of claims within 60 days following the date of such termination of employment, he or she will be entitled to receive the following severance payments and benefits:
+Our named executive officers, other than Mr. Schoeneck, are party to a change in control severance agreement, the terms of which were established in 2014, and subsequently amended by superseding agreements in 2016 and 2019, in each case after consultation with Compensia, our compensation committee's compensation consultant and review of peer group data.
+Each agreement has a three-year term.
+Under the terms of the change in control severance agreements, if an executive officer's employment is terminated by us without "cause" and other than due to death or disability or he or she resigns for "good reason," in either case, in connection with or within 12 months following the effective date of a change in control of the Company ("CIC Termination"), or if an executive officer's employment is terminated by us without "cause" and other than due to death or disability outside the foregoing circumstances ("Ordinary Course Termination") or within 12 months following the commencement of service of the new Chief Executive Officer, ("Termination During 12 Months After CEO Change"), he or she will be entitled to receive the severance payments and benefits set forth below, subject to his or her timely execution (and non-revocation) of a release of claims in our favor within 60 days following the date of such termination of employment.
+The amendments approved in 2019 were implemented to make the severance payments more consistent with market practices, particularly with respect to the inclusion of severance upon an Ordinary Course Termination and inclusion of the target bonus as part of the severance payment, and to promote stability and retention among our named executive officers at this critical time for the Company after the passing of our founder, and former CEO and Chairperson, Mr. Neff, by providing severance and limited equity vesting acceleration upon a Termination During 12 Months After CEO Change.
+These amended agreements also added the three-year term described above.